Next: The polarization of photons

 classical physics explained everything, and that there was nothing left to

-- The ultraviolet catastrophe: According to classical physics, the energy
+- Ultraviolet Catastrophe.
+According to classical physics, the equilibrium energy

-density of an electromagnetic field in vacuum is infinite due to a divergence of
+density of an electromagnetic field contained within a vacuum cavity whose walls are held at a fixed temperature is infinite, due to a divergence of

-energy carried by short wave-length modes.
+energy carried by short wavelength modes.
+This divergence is called the ultraviolet catastrophe.
 Experimentally, there is no such

 divergence, and the total energy density is finite.

-electron diffraction) show quite clearly that waves sometimes act as if they
+electron diffraction) demonstrate that waves sometimes act as if they

 were streams of particles, and streams of particles sometimes act as if they

 were waves.
-This is completely inexplicable within the framework of
+This behavior is completely inexplicable within the framework of

 classical physics.